Serpikmin/Archipelago-DragonWarrior/README.md

 ## How do I join a multiworld with Dragon Warrior?

 When hosted on the AP website, you can hit the `Download Patch File...` button to get your `.apdw` file, otherwise your host should send it to you.
-Ensure you have the Archipelago Launcher, and open the `.apdw` patch file using the "Open Patch" option in the launcher.
-NOTE THAT DOUBLE CLICKING THE PATCH FILE WILL NOT WORK!! (due to some under the hood stuff)
+Ensure you have the Archipelago Launcher and Bizhawk installed, and double-click the `.apdw` patch file.
+This will open up the client and emulator with the patched ROM file.

 ## What does randomization do to this game?

 By default, chests and their contents are randomized into the multiworld.
 There are also two checks associated with rescuing and returning Princess Gwaelin.
-Additional -sanity options exist to randomize search spots, level-ups, and equipment shops.
+Additional -sanity options exist to randomize search spots, level-ups,equipment shops, and monsters.
 Magic Key Vendors no longer sell them, instead, a single unbreakable Magic Key is shuffled into the multiworld as a progression item.

 ## What is the goal of Dragon Warrior when randomized?